Understanding Your Hormones

 Vitamin C

-Designed for convenience
+Designed for Convenience

-these microgreens grow effortlessly with the Instafarm in the comfort of your own kitchen.
+Hormone Blend Microgreens grow effortlessly with the Instafarm in the comfort of your own kitchen.
 Add them to meals for a nutrient boost that supports hormonal balance and overall wellness.

 “[Mung Beans have] been known to be an excellent source of protein, dietary fiber, minerals, vitamins, and significant amounts of bioactive compounds, including polyphenols, polysaccharides, and peptides, therefore, becoming a popular functional food in promoting good health.”
 [5]